Vassos Karageorghis

 Vassos Karageorghis (Greek: Βάσος Καραγιώργης) FBA (29 April 1929 – 21 December 2021) was a Cypriot archaeologist and director of the Department of Antiquities, Cyprus.

-Biography
+Early life and education

 He attended the Pancyprian Gymnasium, he studied Classics in the University of Athens and at University College London, having the chance to excavate at Verulamium under Sir Mortimer Wheeler.

+Career

 He was Assistant Curator of the Cyprus Museum between 1952 and 1960 and Curator from 1960 until 1963.
 Afterwards with the retirement of Porphyrios Dikaios he became Director of the Department of Antiquities from 1963 to 1989.
-He is notable for the excavation of the Iron Age necropolis of Salamis, his excavations at Kition and Geometric necropolis at Palaepaphos.
+He is notable for the excavation of the Iron Age necropolis of Salamis, his excavations at Kition and the Geometric necropolis at Palaepaphos.
 He published extensive catalogues of Cypriot collections in museums in Cyprus and abroad.
 In 1981, Karageorghis became a founding member of the World Cultural Council.
 He was Professor of archaeology and Director of the Archaeological Research Unit of the University of Cyprus.
+He was a Corresponding Fellow of the Archaeological Institute of America and the Academy of Athens.

 He died on 21 December 2021 at the age of 92.